melissaharijanto/Travel-Log/README.md

 Level of Achievement: Apollo

+Project Scope: Mobile application with a database back-end.
+Aided by React Native and Firebase, we plan to make an app that provides user authentication and visuals with various features which will be listed in detail below.

 ## Overview
 A mobile application built to assist users in making their travel itinerary.
 Made with React Native combined with Firebase to assist user authentication.